-SURTK 120 INTRODUCTION TO SURGICAL 4 HRS.
-(OC) TECHNOLOGY
+SURTK 120 4 HRS.
+(OC) INTRODUCTION TO SURGICAL TECHNOLOGY

-Prerequisite: Acceptance to the surgical technology curriculum and credit in BIOL 140 or BIOL 205 with a grade of "C" or better or concurrent enrollment.
+Prerequisite: Acceptance to the surgical technology curriculum and BIOL 140 with a grade of "C" or better, or concurrent enrollment.
 This course is a study of operating room fundamentals including aseptic technique, patient care, preparation, and maintenance and care of equipment and supplies.
 Didactic and practical experiences are designed to prepare the student to function as a surgical technologist.

-Lecture Hours: 3 Laboratory Hours: 2
+SURTK 121 6 HRS.
+(0C)

-SURTK 121 FUNDAMENTALS OF SURGICAL 7 HRS.
-(OC) TECHNOLOGY I
+FUNDAMENTALS OF SURGICAL TECHNOLOGY I

-Prerequisite: SURTK 120 with a grade of "C" or better and BIOL 140 with a grade of "C" or better or BIOL 205 with a "C" or better and BIOL 206 with a grade of "C" or better or concurrent enrollment.
-This course is a continuation of introduction to surgical technology with emphasis on acquiring skills of scrubbing and assisting the circulator during surgical procedures in the operating room and delivery room.
+Prerequisite: SURTK 120 with a grade of "C" or better.
+This course is a continuation of Introduction to Surgical Technology with emphasis on acquiring knowledge and skills of scrubbing and assisting during surgical procedures in the operating room and delivery room.
 Specific areas of study include: surgical landmarks, surgical anatomy, incisions and terminology related to laparotomy, hernias, breast, veins, and rectal, obstetrical and gynecological surgical procedures.

-SURTK 122 FUNDAMENTALS OF SURGICAL 6 HRS.
-(OC) TECHNOLOGY II
+SURTK 122 4 HRS.
+(OC) FUNDAMENTALS OF SURGICAL TECHNOLOGY II

-Prerequisite: SURTK 121 with a grade of "C" or better and BIOL 140 with a grade of "C" or better or BIOL 205 and 206 with a grade of "C" or better and BIOL 210 with a grade of "C" or better or concurrent enrollment.
-This course is a continuation of fundamentals of surgical technology with emphasis on acquiring skills of scrubbing and assisting the circulator during surgical procedures in the operating room and delivery room.
-Specific areas of study include: genitourinary, orthopedics, and endocrine system.
-Lecture Hours: 4.5 Laboratory Hours: 12
+Prerequisite: SURTK 121 with a grade of "C" or better.
+This course is a continuation of Fundamentals of Surgical Technology I with emphasis on acquiring knowledge and skills of scrubbing and assisting during surgical procedures in the operating room.
+Specific areas of study include genitourinary and orthopedics systems.

-SURTK 130 PHARMACOLOGY FOR THE SURGICAL 1 HR.
-(OC) TECHNOLOGIST
+SURTK 130 1 HR.
+(0C)